getimiskon/getimiskon/README.md

 # Hello World!

 ## About me
-I'm getimiskon, I'm a Linux enthusiast, and I write programs.
+I'm getimiskon, I'm a Linux enthusiast, hobbyist programmer and sysadmin.

 You may be interested in some of my projects, like [conkyswitch](https://github.com/getimiskon/conkyswitch), [youtube-cli-viewer](https://github.com/getimiskon/youtube-cli-viewer), [cli-assistant](https://github.com/getimiskon/cli-assistant) and my [suckless setup](https://github.com/getimiskon/suckless-setup).